The World In Play: Chapter 5: Let the Thief Beware

 "Oh?"
 Ann asked again.

-"Some factions of one tripartite side seem to be allied with a few factions of the other three against the remainders of both sides this time."
+"Some factions of one tripartite side seem to be allied with a few factions of the other three against the remainders of both other sides.
+It's more jumbled than usual."

 "Really?"
 Ann thought for a moment, then: "How do you come to know this?"